 One person who cares can make a difference.

-Sharing Dots provides photography, filmmaking and communication consulting services to humanitarian organizations, social enterprises and individuals working with humanitarian causes.
+Sharing Dots provides photography, filmmaking services along with brand strategy and communication consulting services to humanitarian organizations, social enterprises and individuals working with humanitarian causes.
 In 2015 we worked with 40 different organizations and individuals in 7 countries and completed video projects in 6 different languages.

 In 2015 I spent 10 months on the road, mainly traveling overland by train and bus.
 We worked on projects covering a broad spectrum of social issues including orphans, adoption, HIV, visual impairment, sustainable coffee farming, education, trafficking, commercial sexual exploitation and poverty.